g3kl/demo-crossplane/README.md

 kubectl apply -f workspace-remote.yaml
 ```

-🎊 Crossplane and terraform are now monitoring your Git repo for changes and will auto-sync any updates
+🎊 Crossplane and terraform are now monitoring the `config_as_code` directory of your Git repo for changes and will auto-sync any updates.

 ## View Created Settings